Train the trainer for the development of hand-woven fabrics

 How do you build a loom from a pile of boards that is not only faster, but can also weave fabrics 1.60 metres wide?
 For our first training module at the University of Education in Winneba, we invited 15 weavers to learn this skill.
 At our side: Andreas Möller,...

-We are grateful for the journey that lies behind us.
-And we look forward to the steps that will follow.
+We are grateful for the journey we have taken and look forward to the steps that lie ahead.
 Africa is on the move.
 We are moving with it.

 Milestones